syncfusion-content/blazor-docs/blazor/combobox/filtering.md

 ## Prevent popup opening when filtering

-You can set [`BeforeOpenEventArgs.Cancel`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.BeforeOpenEventArgs.html#Syncfusion_Blazor_DropDowns_BeforeOpenEventArgs_Cancel) property as true when filtering is done.
+This can be achieved by using [BeforeOpenEventArgs.Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.BeforeOpenEventArgs.html#Syncfusion_Blazor_DropDowns_BeforeOpenEventArgs_Cancel) argument.
+The `BeforeOpenEventArgs.Cancel` argument is set as `true` when filtering action takes place and `BeforeOpenEventArgs.Cancel` argument set as `false` when there is no filtering action.
+Filtering action can be identified using Filtering Event.

 {% highlight cshtml %}